 Monitoring results of construction dust, construction noise and construction waste did not trigger the corresponding Action and Limit Levels during the reporting period.
+No non-conformity was recorded for landscape & visual monitoring in the reporting period.

 A post-construction phase CWD monitoring by vessel line transect survey was conducted following the same methodology as adopted in construction phase monitoring in accordance with the Manual.